After your decision to Travel to Ecuador, one of the first questions you may ask yourself is:

 - IMPORTANT: We can only provide this service to our hotel guests.

-- There’s even the possibility to get to Papallacta from Otavalo over a beautiful scenic road through the Coca-Cayambe National Park.
-An alternative road (4-5 hours) along the Hidden Village of Oyacachi & through pure nature, ending up exactly at the Termas de Papallacta hotel & spa.
+- Alternatively there’s the possibility to get to Papallacta from Otavalo over a beautiful scenic road through the Coca-Cayambe National Park (see above).
+An alternative road (4-5 hours) along the Hidden Village of Oyacachi & through pure nature, ending up exactly at the Termas de Papallacta Hotel & Spa.

 - Choosing this adventurous off-the-road option, it’s possible to insert an extra stop at the alternative Mitad del Mundo monument in Cayambe.
 A monument you’ll pass on the way to Oyacachi.